single-spa/single-spa.js.org/versioned_docs/version-6.x/api.md

   },
 );
 ```

+The `cancelNavigation(val = true)` function optionally accepts a single argument.
+If the argument (`val`) is falsy, navigation will not be canceled.
+If the argument is a promise, single-spa will wait for the promise to resolve or reject before canceling navigation.
+If the promise resolves with a falsy value, navigation will not be canceled.

 When a navigation is canceled, no applications will be mounted, unmounted, loaded, or unloaded.
 All single-spa routing events will fire for the canceled navigation, but they will each have the `navigationIsCanceled` property set to `true` on the `event.detail` (Details below in Custom Events section).